Adeel3Dgenomics/TE-Analysis-Pipeline/README.md

 ```
 Rscript Diff_TE_DESeq2.R
 ```
 Arrange the tables, merge the count informationa and already available 'Reference Table' data.
+Filter out the 'Up and down-regulated TEs' based on your criteria.
+We used FC > 2 and P-value < 0.05.